What is a Web World Model?

 LLMs operate through structured interfaces, which can limit possible emergent behavior.

-WWMs may be overkill for simple or stateless tasks, but they are one of the best option for persistent, interactive systems.
+WWMs may be overkill for simple or stateless tasks, but they are one of the best options for persistent, interactive systems.

 Conclusion